SLip — a Lisp system in JavaScript

 - Simple scheduler to emulate threads

-- Contains a port of TinyCLOS object system (it's pretty slow for now)
+- Contains a port of TinyCLOS object system (it's slow)

-- Condition system based on TinyCLOS (only handler-bind and handler-case for now)
+- Condition system based on TinyCLOS (handler-bind and handler-case)

 - Very basic error detection (warns about undefined functions/variables)

-- An in-browser development environment inspired by Emacs and SLIME.
+- An in-browser development environment inspired by Emacs and SLIME (based on Ymacs).